MinecraftIndustrialComplex/pack/README.md

 - Powergrid to provide power management and transmisison systems.
 - Cobblemon as I am yet to find an engineer who does not like pokemon.
 - Timeless and Classic Zero to provide responsive weapons
-- Ice and Fire, as well as various other boss mods to provide
+- Ice and Fire, as well as various other boss mods to provide something to shoot

 # TODO
 - Kaiju
-- Exposure destroy integration
 - Space?
-- Destroy powergrid integration
 - Boss raid system
-- Make comutercraft recipes cool
-- Electric Heater (LSO)
-- Powergrid battery uses destroy acid, and lead.
 - Null Cataclysms recipes
 - Sophisticated Backpacks: re-visit Everlasting and Inception upgrade crafting (recipes removed for now)
-- Powergrid wires through vintage
-- Add in way to actually create fuel with destroy
 - Aerogel
 - Bosses
   - Natural Boss Spawning